The Replay Mod Documentation. The most important features and their usages are explained on this website.

 Note: The Replay Mod is entirely client side and can not be installed on the servers you play on.

-To use the Replay Mod's Rendering Feature, you need to have FFmpeg installed.
+To render your creations with Replay Mod you will need to have FFmpeg installed.

 On Linux, you can install FFmpeg using your system's package manager, for example using